stathy/staticapp/README.md

 staticapp
 =========

-Simple application deployment using static java app and rolling_deploy LWRP
+Simple application deployment using tomcat based static java app and rolling_deploy LWRP.
+Changes are driven by attribute updates, overriden at the environment level.